Updated: Nov 20, 2020

 Pollo Asado is traditionally grilled over Mesquite charcoal.
 Even though I smoke this starting off with lower temperatures and increased to have it done in less then 2 hours.
 You can cook this many ways, hot and fast or low and slow.

 What ever method you choose, just ensure the internal temp is 165 degrees in the breast.
 That is the thicken part of the chicken and you want it really close to 165.
 You do not want a dry chicken breast, its best to check it and check it often that way you end right at 165 degrees.

-Once done, cut into sections and service with rice, beans, tortillas and salsa.
+Once done, cut into sections and serve with rice, beans, tortillas and salsa.
 Oh yeah, don’t forget the lemon!